 “Seeking Healthy Students and Lifelong Fitness”

 A larger and better-equipped Fitness Center at the High School is essential to the implementation of a successful physical education curriculum that students will find engaging and meaningful.
 An improved and more inclusive space is also necessary to meet the needs of athletes and teams, and to provide gender equity consistent with Title IX.
+The Fitness Center opened in October 2017, with its construction funded by the Scarsdale Schools Education Foundation, and additional support from the District as well as a generous gift for equipment from the Madoff Family of Scarsdale.

 A Resource for All

 The Fitness Center is designed to be a resource for the entire student body.
-Over the past two years, Scarsdale’s K-12 physical education curriculum has been redesigned in response to a new set of learning objectives defined by the National Association for Sports and Physical Education.
+Scarsdale’s K-12 physical education curriculum has been redesigned in response to a new set of learning objectives defined by the National Association for Sports and Physical Education.
 The goal of the new curriculum is to develop physical skills, positive attitudes toward fitness, and an appreciation for the value of collaboration and perseverance.
 Consistent with current research and practice, the curriculum now includes a focus on lifelong fitness, sports and activities.

 Training and Conditioning for Athletes